DMuckerman/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-It targets OS X systems.
+It targets macOS systems.
 It might work on \*nix boxes, but I may have broken a few things. :P

 ## Install